 What Is a Payday Loan?

-A payday loan is a loan issued by a private party (bank or financial institution ) designed to help you reach your next paycheck.
-They are usually in the form of microloans, which are small amounts of money with relatively high interest.
-They’re designed for people living paycheck to paycheck and come in many different shapes and forms.
-While they might be helpful, taking them for a long time could wind up costing more than it’s worth.
-Due to their relatively high-interest rates and middle-ranged APR, they’re not the most consumer-friendly type of loan.
+A payday loan is issued by a private party (bank or financial institution ) designed to help you reach your next paycheck.
+They are usually microloans, small amounts of money with relatively high interest.
+They’re designed for people living paycheck to paycheck and come in many shapes and forms.
+While they might be helpful, taking them for a long time could cost more than it’s worth.
+Due to their relatively high interest rates and middle-ranged APR, they’re not the most consumer-friendly type of loan.

-Based on the lender, they can come with varying amounts of interest based on the cash that is lent.
+Based on the lender, they can come with varying amounts of interest based on the lent cash.
 More often than not, these loans don’t exceed $1500, and their interest rates depend on the lender, the amount of money lent, and the payoff time.
 At times, the interest rate and APR fees can rack up to 20% of the original sum, which is not worthwhile for most people.
-Sometimes, getting a payday loan is unavoidable, so you’ll have to find a reliable lender and make a payoff plan.
+Sometimes, getting a payday loan is unavoidable, so you must find a reliable lender and make a payoff plan.

-These types of loans are most often used to purchase groceries, pay urgent expenses, or simply get to your next paycheck.
+These loans are often used to purchase groceries, pay urgent expenses, or get to your next paycheck.
 They’re usually applied for by returning borrowers, which can land them in a cycle of debt.
-Do not get a payday loan if you can’t afford to pay it off, as the costs and fees can wind up costing an excessive amount of money.
+Do not get a payday loan if you can’t afford to pay it off, as the costs and fees can be excessive.

 PRO Tip